ibm-cloud-docs/vpc/file_storage_vpc_eit.md

 - The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
 For more information, see [Creating file shares and mount targets](/docs/vpc?topic=vpc-file-storage-create).
 - Data encryption in transit must be enabled.
 In the UI, you can toggle encryption in transit on when you create the mount target.
 The API `transit_encryption` property accepts the `user_managed` value to enable the feature.
 - When you configure the virtual server instance to access the file share, you must configure IPsec Transport Mode for the mount target address.
 [Install](https://docs.strongswan.org/docs/5.9/install/install.html){: external} and configure the strongSwan client.
-- Obtain X.509 certificates are needed for authentication.
+- Obtain the X.509 certificates that are needed for authentication.
 The same certificates cannot be used across multiple regions.
    1. The following command generates a *Certificate Signing Request* (CSR) and *RSA Key Pair* by using openssl.
       ```sh
       openssl req -sha256 -newkey rsa:4096 -subj '/C=US' -out ./sslcert.csr -keyout file.key -nodes